Python vs. SQL | Pros and Cons

 SQL contains a much simpler and narrow set of commands compared to Python.
 In SQL, queries almost exclusively use some combination of JOINS, aggregate functions, and subqueries functions.

-Python, by contrast, is like a collection of specialized Lego sets, each with its own specific purpose.
-Each library has it’s own custom pieces for building something very specific: Pandas for data analysis, PyPDF2 for PDF manipulation, Scikit-learn for machine learning, and much more.
+Python, by contrast, is like a collection of specialized Lego sets, each with a specific purpose.
+Each library has custom pieces for building a particular type of a particular thing: Pandas for data analysis, PyPDF2 for PDF manipulation, Scikit-learn for machine learning, and much more.

 Which language to learn first Python or SQL?

-From a learning path perspective, start off with SQL: it’s an essential tool to do any kind of data retrieval from relational databases, even if you’re primary job has little or nothing to do with data analysis.
+We think that the best place to start is by learning SQL.
+SQL is an essential tool for any kind of data retrieval from relational databases, even if you’re primary job has little or nothing to do with data analysis.

-Even if the SQL query is ten times longer then the equivalent Python script, because it reads like English, it feels easier to do then doing the equivalent in Python when getting started.
-Remember, learning is harder than typing, and takes more time.
+Even if the SQL query is ten times longer then the equivalent Python script, it feels easier to do then doing the equivalent in Python because it reads like English.
+Remember, learning is more laborious than typing, and takes more time.

 Once you have a reasonable knowledge of SQL, that you can at least write a query that joins two tables together, attempt to rewrite some of that same logic in Python using Pandas.